 Anne Duffau is a cultural producer, researcher, and founder of A—Z, an exploratory/nomadic curatorial platform exploring artistic practices and knowledge exchange through collaborations, presentations, soundscapes, screenings and discussions.
 She has collaborated with a range of projects and organisations including ArtLicks, Southwark Park Galleries, Mimosa House and Danielle Arnaud Gallery, London Please Stand By, or-bits .com, PAF Olomouc Czech Republic & Tenderflix.
 Anne has previously run the StudioRCA Riverlight, London programme (2016-2018) and is currently the interim curator at Wysing Arts Center, a Tutor at the School of Arts and Humanities, and is the acting Lead in Critical Practice, within the Royal College of Art’s Contemporary Art Practice Programme.
 She has performed live music under Alpha through a number of projects and collaborations.

 Hana Noorali is an independent curator and writer based in London.
-In 2019 she was selected (together with Lynton Talbot) to realise an exhibition at The David Roberts Foundation as part of their annual curator’s series.
+In 2019 she was selected (together with Lynton Talbot) to realise an exhibition titled The Season of Cartesian Weeping at The David Roberts Art Foundation as part of their annual curator’s series.
 She curated Lisson Presents at Lisson Gallery, London from 2017-2018 and from 2017 -2019, produced and presented the podcast series Lisson ON AIR.
 In 2018 Hana edited a monograph on the work of artist and Benedictine Monk, Dom Sylvester Houédard.
 Its release coincided with an exhibition of his work at Lisson Gallery, New York that she co-curated with Matt O’Dell.
 In 2007, she co-founded a non-profit project space and curatorial collective called RUN active until 2011.
-In Spring 2021 Hana and her curatorial partner Lynton Talbot will be publishing an anthology that examines the intersection of poetry and film with (p) (prototype).
-In Autum 2021 she will be realising an exhibition at Galerija Prozori in Zagreb, Croatia.
-Hana has written for Art Monthly, The Harun Farocki Institute, MIRAJ The Moving Image Review & Art Journal amongst other publications
+In Spring 2021 Hana and her curatorial partner Lynton Talbot published an anthology situated at the intersection of language and art with (p) (prototype) titled Intertitles.
+Forthcoming exhibitions include projects at Galerija Prozori in Zagreb, Croatia (2021) and Amant Foundation, New York (2022).
+Hana has written for Art Monthly, The Harun Farocki Institute, The Moving Image Review & Art Journal amongst other publications.

 Tai Shani is an artist living and working in London.
 She is the joint 2019 Turner Prize winner together with Lawrence Abu Hamdan, Helen Cammock and Oscar Murillo.
 In 2019 Tai was a Max Mara prize nominee.
 Her work has been shown at Turner Contemporary, UK (2019); Grazer Kunst Verein, Austria (2019); Fondazione Sandretto Re Rebaudengo, Italy (2019); Glasgow International, UK (2018); Wysing Arts Centre, UK (2017); Serpentine Galleries, London (2016); Tate, London (2016); Yvonne Lambert Gallery, Berlin (2016) and Irish Museum of Modern Art, Dublin (2016).

 Lori E Allen is a sound artist and experimental composer working in video, soundtrack/design, text and sculpture.
 Her collaborative work has been shown and performed in Tate Modern South Tanks, Chisenhale Gallery, Glasgow’s CCA, the Whitechapel Gallery, London Science Gallery, and the Royal College of Physicians.
-Publications include Tears of the Material Vulture on the Tapeworm and A Hopeless Place on Wormhole Records.
-She is the Producer for TRANSMISSIONS.
+Some publications include Tears of the Material Vulture on the Tapeworm, A Hopeless Place on Wormhole Records, and Pluto’s Return on Bloxham Tapes.
+She is the Production Director for TRANSMISSIONS.

 Mika Lapid is a London based sculpture graduate working as a creative assistant and maker in film and art.
 She worked with Our Workshop (NGO) and assisted Georgina Gratrix in South Africa before moving to the UK where she currently assists Tai Shani.
 Alongside this Mika freelances as an art director, set dresser and maker.
 She is the Production Associate for TRANSMISSIONS.

-Chloe Page is a Cambridge-based digital and sound artist, currently working as Digital Producer at Wysing Arts Centre.
-She is the EST and Closed Captioner for TRANSMISSIONS’ accessible broadcast.
+Chloe Page is a Cambridge-based digital and sound artist, currently working as the Digital PRoducer at Wysing Arts Centre.
+She is the EST and Closed Captioner for Transmissions’ accessible broadcast.

-All contributing artists, writers, composers and thinkers; Adam Sinclair; Donald Smith; Chloe Page; Lori E. Allen; Maxwell Sterling; Mika Lapid; Simon Parris; BALTIC Centre for Contemporary Art; Chisenhale Gallery; DACS; Grazer Kunstverein; Matt’s Gallery; Studio Oscar Murillo; Netwerk Aalst; Somerset House Studios; Wysing Arts Centre.
+Thank you to: All contributing artists, writers, composers and thinkers; Adam Sinclair; Donald Smith; Chloe Page; Maxwell Sterling; Simon Parris; BALTIC Centre for Contemporary Art; Chisenhale Gallery; DACS; Grazer Kunstverein; Matt’s Gallery; Studio Oscar Murillo; Netwerk Aalst; Somerset House Studios; South London Gallery; Wysing Arts Centre.